 Krutika Amin is an Associate Director at KFF for the Program on the ACA, where she conducts economic and policy research on the Affordable Care Act (ACA) and its effects on private insurers and enrollees.
 Krutika is also an Associate Director of the Peterson-Kaiser Health System Tracker Project, a partnership of the Peterson Center on Healthcare and KFF aimed at monitoring the performance of the U.S. health system over time and in relation to other large, high-income countries.

-Prior to joining KFF, she directed policy and research analyses on ACA premium stabilization, financial assistance programs, user fees, and enrollment/premium/risk models at HealthCare.Gov, Consumer Information and Insurance Oversight (CCIIO), US Department of Health and Human Services (HHS).
+Prior to joining KFF, she directed policy and research analyses on ACA premium stabilization, financial assistance programs, user fees, and enrollment/premium/risk models at HealthCare.Gov, Center for Consumer Information and Insurance Oversight (CCIIO), US Department of Health and Human Services (HHS).
 Prior to CCIIO/HHS, she was a consultant at Avalere Health.
 Krutika holds a Bachelor of Science degree from the University of Pittsburgh, and a PhD in health policy and management with a concentration in economics from the University of North Carolina at Chapel Hill.